vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 18
 Figure 13.4 illustrates the basic scheme.
 The underlying idea is that adjoining two slabs of silicon into which small amounts of two kinds of impurities have been deliberately introduced17 that either contribute extra electrons (n-type, for negative charge donors) or create vacancies for electrons (p-type, for effective positive charge donors).
 Putting p- doped and n-doped materials together creates a junction1s exhibiting a contact potential.
 The result is that "donated" electrons right at the junction in the n-doped material decide to relocate across the junction to vacancies in the p-doped material, creating a wall of negative charge on the p-side of the junction and leaving behind "holes" (missing electrons) effectively creating positive charges1 on the n-side of the junction.
 In the region right around the junction20 an electric field is set up between the separated charges.
 Any electron wandering into this depletion region will be swept across the junction, across the contact potential, and will contribute to a current that is then driven around the external circuit to return to its p-side home.[^21] Figure 13.4 shows additional salient features that will be pointed out as the story develops below.
 13.3.1 Theoretical Efficiency of Photovoltaics
-We will now follow the fate of one photon as it encounters the photo- voltaic material.
-Doing so will expose the physical process of photo- voltaics and simultaneously track losses to elucidate efficiency expecta- tions.
+We will now follow the fate of one photon as it encounters the photovoltaic material.
+Doing so will expose the physical process of photovoltaics and simultaneously track losses to elucidate efficiency expectations.
 The basic scheme is that a photon knocks an electron away from an atom in the PV cell, and this electron has some chance of being swept across the junction upon which it contributes to a useful current.[^22] The goal is to get an electron across the line.
 It is not unlike some sports where crossing a line is the goal, but many factors are lined up defending against successful attainment of this goal.
 Efficiency is related to the chance that a photon will produce a "win."
 Figure 13.4: PV cell structure and function.
 A junction between n-doped and p-doped semiconductors sets up an electric field across the junction.
-If an electron promoted to the conduction band by an incoming pho- ton wanders into the junction, it is swept across (red arrow) and successfully con- tributes to current.
-Electrons do not con- tribute if created above the junction-as is more probable for blue photons that are not likely to penetrate as far.
+If an electron promoted to the conduction band by an incoming photon wanders into the junction, it is swept across (red arrow) and successfully contributes to current.
+Electrons do not contribute if created above the junction-as is more probable for blue photons that are not likely to penetrate as far.
 Electrons do not contribute to the external (useful) current if they recombine (fill a hole) before finding the junction (red "poof").

-[^17]: ... either during or after the semicon- ductor crystal growth; a process called "doping"
+[^17]: ... either during or after the semiconductor crystal growth; a process called "doping"

 [^18]: So-called p-n junctions form the basis of diodes and transistors.

 [^19]: When a (negatively-charged) electron leaves an otherwise neutral medium, the medium becomes more positively charged.

-[^20]: ... called the "depletion region," as elec- trons have been depleted from the portion of the n-side adjacent to the junction
+[^20]: ... called the "depletion region," as electrons have been depleted from the portion of the n-side adjacent to the junction

 [^21]: Once it is "home," the electron will fill a vacancy created by a sun-liberated electron to end the journey.